JumpTask logo

 1. Join the YouTube Partner Program (ad revenue)

-The YouTube Partner Program (YPP) is the most popular monetization strategy for your YouTube channel as you make money from ads on your videos.
+The YouTube Partner Program (YPP) is the most popular strategy for earning ad revenue on your YouTube channel, allowing you to make money from ads shown on your videos.
+If you're wondering how many subscribers do you need to make money on YouTube and run video ads, the answer is clear:

-4,000 watch hours in the past 12 months or 10 million Shorts (short-form videos) views in the last 90 days.
+• 4,000 watch hours in the past 12 months or 10 million Shorts views in the last 90 days.

 This is one of the most popular monetization options as the platform places YouTube ads on your content.